Autostereoscopy: Parallax barrier

 A parallax barrier is a device placed in front of an image source, such as a liquid crystal display, to allow it to show a stereoscopic image or multiscopic image without the need for the viewer to wear 3D glasses.
 The principle of the parallax barrier was independently invented by Auguste Berthier, who published first but produced no practical results, and by Frederic E. Ives, who made and exhibited the first known functional autostereoscopic image in 1901.
 About two years later, Ives began selling specimen images as novelties, the first known commercial use.

 In the early 2000s, Sharp developed the electronic flat-panel application of this old technology to commercialization, briefly selling two laptops with the world's only 3D LCD screens.
 These displays are no longer available from Sharp but are still being manufactured and further developed from other companies.
 Similarly, Hitachi has released the first 3D mobile phone for the Japanese market under distribution by KDDI.
 In 2009, Fujifilm released the FinePix Real 3D W1 digital camera, which features a built-in autostereoscopic LCD measuring 2.8 in diagonal.
-The Nintendo 3DS video game console family uses a parallax barrier for 3D imagery; on a newer revision, the New Nintendo 3DS, this is combined with an eye tracking system.
+The Nintendo 3DS video game console family uses a parallax barrier for 3D imagery.
+On a newer revision, the New Nintendo 3DS, this is combined with an eye tracking system to allow for wider viewing angles.